gamernetwork/gn-ad-spec-gh/README.md

 ## Deployment

-This project is deployed / hosted by Netlify.
-You can view it [here](https://app.netlify.com/sites/gn-ad-spec/overview).

-Any push to master will trigger a new deploy.

-Any push to a branch will trigger a branch 'preview' deploy.

-This is a good resource for understanding Netlify deploys https://www.netlify.com/docs/continuous-deployment/

-This is a great guide to how Gatsby / Netlify work together https://www.netlify.com/blog/2016/02/24/a-step-by-step-guide-gatsby-on-netlify/
+Hosted on GitHub Pages.

+- `npm run deploy` will trigger a Gatsby build and push the build folder to a 'gh-pages' branch, which will go live.